Beau Ballard: Resolutions

+Political positions

 LGBTQA+

 Ballard is against allowing gender affirming surgery for minors.
 He is also against trans students playing in boy/girls sports that do not match with gender assigned at birth.

 Abortion Rights

 Ballard is pro-life and against abortion.

 Gambling

 Ballard is for online sports betting, but does believe safety measures need to be included to help those with gambling addiction.